Rancho Guadalasca: 19th through 21st Century History

 A tenant rancher, L.J.
-Rose, tells of how he leased 2,300 acres of land on the Guadalasca Ranch from William Broome for a period of five years in the late 1800s.
-During this time Mr. Rose sued Mr. Broome’s wife, who was managing the land, for losses of $45,000 due to a Texas fever tick epidemic that devastated his herd of cattle.
+Rose, tells of how he leased 2,300 acres of land on the Guadalasca Ranch from William Broome for five years in the late 1800s.
+During this time, Mr. Rose sued Mr. Broome’s wife, who was managing the land, for losses of $45,000 due to a Texas fever tick epidemic that devastated his herd of cattle.
 He was awarded $11,000.

-Upon the death of William Richard Broome, he attempted to entail the property, by his will, and the great rancho has been held for many years by Mrs. Frances Broome, the widow, to the exclusion the three children.
+Upon the death of William Richard Broome, he attempted to entail the property by his will, and the great rancho has been held for many years by Mrs. Frances Broome, the widow, to the exclusion of the three children.
 About the year 1910, Thornhill Francis Broome instituted proceedings in the Superior Court of Santa Barbara county to remove his mother as executrix and trustee of the estate.
 After a long legal battle, he was successful in his contention, and Judge S.E.
-Crow declared the provisions of Lord Broome’s will to be invalid, as creating a trust not known to the laws of California.
+Crow declared the provisions of Lord Broome’s will to be invalid, creating a trust not known to the laws of California.
 Judge Crow distributed Rancho Guadalasca one-third to Mrs. Frances Broome, the widow, and two-ninths each to the three children.

 An 8200 acre northern part was purchased by Joseph F. Lewis in 1906.
 Lewis was a business associate of Adolfo Camarillo.
 In 1932, the State of California purchased 1760 acre of the Lewis ranch for $415,000 and established the Camarillo State Mental Hospital.
 In 2002, the state hospital was renovated and transformed into California State University, Channel Islands.
 The university library was funded in large by John "Jack" Spoor Broome (1918–2009), the grandson of William Richard Broome.

 John S. Broome took over management of the family citrus produce business, Rancho Guadalasca, in 1946.
-At the time of his death he owned approximately 3,000 acres of the original 23,000.
-In addition to the $5,000,000 donation for the CSUCI library (one of the largest donations in Ventura County history), Mr. Broome also helped launch Casa Pacifica, a home for abused, neglected and emotionally disturbed children, also within the Rancho Guadalasca region.
+At the time of his death, he owned approximately 3,000 acres of the original 23,000.
+In addition to the $5,000,000 donation for the CSUCI library (one of the largest donations in Ventura County history), Mr. Broome also helped launch Casa Pacifica, a home for abused, neglected, and emotionally disturbed children, also within the Rancho Guadalasca region.

 The name Guadalasca survives today on the property of Pt.
-Mugu state park with a popular biking and walking trail being named after Ysabel Yorba's original Rancho, and sometimes referred to as Guadalasco.
+Mugu State Park, where a popular biking and walking trail, is named after Ysabel Yorba's original Rancho and is sometimes referred to as Guadalasco.

 Present day

 The land that was once Rancho Guadalasca is now the site of various landmarks and attractions.
 Point Mugu State Park, also known to locals as Sycamore Canyon, is located in the Santa Monica Mountains National Recreation Area.
-It features more than 70 miles of hiking trails, and five miles of pristine ocean shoreline surrounded by the rocky bluffs and jagged pinnacles of the Boney Mountains State Wilderness Area.
+It features more than 70 miles of hiking trails and five miles of pristine ocean shoreline surrounded by the rocky bluffs and jagged pinnacles of the Boney Mountains State Wilderness Area.

 Wildlife

-The mountains are home to many kinds of wildlife, including bear, deer, California lions, wild cats, and coyotes, while the sea is rich in fish and shellfish, which formerly supported the dense aboriginal population.
+The mountains are home to many kinds of wildlife, including bears, deer, California lions, wild cats, and coyotes.
+At the same time, the sea is rich in fish and shellfish, which formerly supported the dense aboriginal population.